 Frequently Asked Questions

-Q: What is the best type of roller to use for painting large surfaces?
+What type of roller should I use for painting large surfaces?

-Q: Do I need to use a primer when painting large surfaces?
+Do I need to use a primer when painting large surfaces with a roller?

-Q: How should I clean my roller after painting large surfaces?
+How do I prevent roller marks when painting large surfaces?

 To prevent roller marks, make sure to use a high-quality roller with a smooth surface and avoid overloading it with paint.
 Also, make sure to roll in different directions and overlap each stroke to create a seamless finish.

 Is it necessary to tape off edges when painting large surfaces with a roller?